 Buckland and Nackley labs

-Plant health measures can be monitored through multispectral digital imagery from UAS-mounted cameras.
-UAS stands for Unmanned Aircraft System, with the small aircraft informally called a "drone."
-Changes in light wavelengths that are not observable by the human eye can be monitored by isolating red and near-red spectrums.
-Crops can be surveyed over a large area for early signs of insect damage, drought stress, or nutrient deficiencies, allowing farmers to target areas for pest control or fertilizer inputs and minimize yield loss.
+Plant health can be monitored through images from UAS-mounted cameras.
+UAS stands for Unmanned/Uncrewed Aircraft System, with the small aircraft informally called a "drone."
+Changes in photosynthesis that are not observable by the human eye can be found by cameras equipped for far red light wavelengths.
+Crops can also be surveyed over a large area for early signs of insect damage, drought stress, or nutrient deficiencies, allowing farmers to target areas for pest control or fertilizer inputs and minimize yield loss.

 See the link below for a poster giving an overview of our research program